 “You smoked centipede!”
 Faith locked eyes with him.
 “This isn’t real!
 Hold onto yourself!”
 She saw into Jay’s throat.
 His esophagus churned with canines and molars.
-Shark teeth swam amid the mix.
+Shark-teeth swam amid the mix.
 Faith turned her tail to him.
 “Open wide.”
-She dipped her tail’s tip into his throat.
+She dipped her tail’s tip down his neck.
 The teeth soaked into her fur and she pulled them from his mouth.
 “There, is that better?”

 She was gone.

-The cloud did not turn.
-With a sigh he climbed the Mountain after it.
+The steam didn’t stop.
+With a sigh he climbed the mountain after it.